Want to make your own vertical herb spiral garden? This compact space saving design can be made with just a few basic steps.

 Orientate your pond or bottom of the spiral on the southern side in the Southern Hemisphere and northern side in the Northern Hemisphere.
 When it comes to planting, this will allow you to position your plants according to their sun, shade and water requirements.

-How to Build Your Spiral
+How to Build a Herb Spiral

 The diameter averages between 1.5 – 2m (5 – 6.5 ft) or 750cm – 1m (2.5 – 3.25 ft) from the centre.